aik2mlj/polyffusion/README.md

 ## Some Clarifications

 - The abbreviation "sdf" means Stable Diffusion, and "ldm" means Latent Diffusion.
 Basically they are referring to the same thing.
+However, we only borrow the cross-attention conditioning mechanism from Latent Diffusion, without utilizing its encoder and decoder.
+The latter is left for future experiments.
 - `prmat2c` in the code is the piano-roll image representation.

 ## Training